Characters page for Dissidia Final Fantasy: Opera Omnia. Beware: spoilers originating in the characters' respective games are unmarked.

 - What the Hell, Hero?:

 - Mog says that he can't say for sure that everyone can be trusted given how many of them there are by Chapter 9.
-Terra is appalled and points out that Mog personally recruited every single one of them.
+Terra is appalled and points out that Mog personally recruited every single one of them and vouched for each recruit's character himself.

 - Balthier says that Mog had better have a really good reason for recruiting so many children as warriors.